-If you’re suffering from receding gums, there are several natural remedies you can try.
+If you’re suffering from receding gums, there are several natural remedies you can try for stimulating gum growth.
 These can help you stimulate the growth of new tissue.

 Moreover, these natural treatments can also help you avoid the painful symptoms of gum disease.
 These can include pain, bleeding gums and loose teeth.